-We are more likely to remember a beautiful image than a spoken word, so it’s crucial that you carefully consider what goes into your portfolio.
+We’re more likely to remember a beautiful image than a spoken word, why is why it’s so crucial you consider what goes into your portfolio.
 It doesn’t matter if you’ve just graduated or are an experienced creative looking for the next step, taking the time to create a beautiful portfolio, will help rather than hinder.

 Consider different ways of presenting your work.
-Throughout the years we’ve seen portfolio’s presented in many ways, although it is more common these days to see examples presented on a laptop or iPad, so it makes sense to put effort into your online work.
+Over the years, we’ve seen portfolios presented in many ways, although it’s more common these days for them to be presented on a laptop or iPad.
 Some creatives have now taken to producing their own website, rather than having a hyperlink to a hosting platform.
-This way looks clean and sophisticated and is a great way to display your work, not to mention, give an insight into your personality.
+This approach looks clean and sophisticated and is a great way to display your work, not to mention, provide an insight into your personality.

-Quality not quantity – Don’t get caught in the trap of thinking the more work you put into your portfolio the better it will look.
+Don’t fall into the trap of thinking the more work you shoehorn into your portfolio the better it’ll look.
 Sometimes, less is more.
-Your portfolio should contain between 10 and 20 pieces, and no more, and it’s best to include a selection which illustrates your talent and range.
-A clean and stylish PDF with each page containing a different subject matter will demonstrate your ability to work on different briefs.
+Your portfolio should contain between 10 and 20 pieces of work that illustrate your talent and range.

-Balance – It’s necessary to include a variety of online and print based work, such as websites, adverts, corporate identities or packaging etc. Employers are looking for creatives who handle a range of work.
-They don’t want to see someone with an aptitude of working on one element of the marketing mix.
-Of course, there are sometimes exceptions.
-You may sometimes have to tailor your portfolio for the role you’re interested in.
+Make sure you showcase a variety of online and print-based work, such as websites, adverts, corporate identities and packaging, etc. Employers are looking for creatives who handle a range of work.
+(Top tip: You may want to consider tailoring your portfolio for the role you’re applying for).

-If you’re at the early stage of your career, it’s best to show your most recent work first that demonstrates your current abilities.
-For senior creatives, try not to include work over five years old unless it won bag loads of awards.
-The work you display needs to be on trend and industry-specific.
+If you’re just starting out, it’s best to show your most recent work first, as it’ll demonstrate your current abilities.
+For senior creatives, try not to include work that’s over 5+ years old, unless it’s won loads of awards.
+The work you display needs to be on-trend and industry-specific.

-Talking through your passion – There’s not much point in showcasing fabulous pieces of design is you lack the ability to talk through it!
-Rehearse talking through your work, explaining the reason behind each concept.
-Not everyone has the chance to work on amazing brands, but a Creative Director will be interested in how you’ve responded to a brief.
+There’s not much point in showcasing fabulous pieces of work, if you can’t talk people through it!
+You should be able to explain each piece of work, the brief and the outcome and answer questions about it too.
 Making a dry subject matter look innovative and stylish will spark conversation and leave a favourable impression.
 The vast majority of creatives will respect a Designer who can produce an imaginative piece of work from an uninspiring brief.

-Feedback – We appreciate that negative feedback is a bitter pill to swallow, but you shouldn’t ignore it – particularly from Senior Creatives.
+We appreciate negative feedback is a bitter pill to swallow, but you shouldn’t ignore it, particularly from senior creatives.
 Be prepared to accept some criticism and discuss alternative approaches.
-Remember that you are there to have your work critiqued, and a willingness to learn from constructive criticism will help you in your future search for a new role.
+Remember, you’re there to have your work critiqued, and a willingness to learn from constructive criticism will significantly aid your job search.

 Generally speaking, design is extremely subjective and your portfolio will not win everybody’s hearts and minds.
 Any feedback, positive or negative, is useful in the long run.
 This is especially true for less experienced Designers who are moving up the career ladder or breaking into the industry.
 If you’ve been invited for a second interview, give it your best shot & aim to overcome any doubts that have been raised at the first.